 Episode 10: The Music of Life

 Highclere castle is the birth place of a world renowned classical music festival.
-The Newbury Spring Festival was founded by the current Lady Carnarvon’s late mother-in-law Jeanie in 1979.
+The Newbury Spring Festival was founded by my late mother-in-law Jeanie in 1979.
 As well as attracting some of the greatest musicians from around the world the festival gives a chance to the very best young musical stars.
 In normal years the castle acts as one of the festival’s many local venues.
-In this week’s podcast Lady Carnarvon welcomes festival director Mark Eynon.
+In this week’s podcast I welcome festival director Mark Eynon.

 Episode 9: Mrs Patmore’s Kitchen